betaman/tree-drag-drop/README.md

 **attributes** (defaults: `["id", "class"]`)

-the attributes of you listitems `<li>` which will be passed to the JSON for updating purposes.
+The attributes of you listitems `<li>` which will be passed to the JSON for updating purposes.

 * * *